Making Travel Safe

 - Shrubs and trees that overhang sidewalks within the right-of-way leaving less than 8 feet of clearance will be trimmed.

-The zones scheduled to be trimmed in 2018 include: Spring Valley plat, Singing Hills plat and various rural roadways.
-Residents of these platted areas will be notified by handbill in November 2017.
+The zones scheduled to be trimmed in 2019 include: Vienna Park subdivision, Kingswood subdivision and various rural roadways.
+Residents of these platted areas will be notified by handbill in November 2018.
 The advance notice gives residents the opportunity to perform the trimming themselves or hire a professional prior to the start of the Township program.
 The schedule information is also included in the fall publication of the Township Newsletter each year.

 Montgomery County Solid Waste District